bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Call script.js from 'head' with 'defer'." />
 </p>

-Then back here I can just get rid of the stuff.
-Instead, I&apos;m going to move these things up to the top of the page, cut them from here, and stick them in the head, but again, you have to add the defer attribute here, like that.
+<p>Then back here I can just get rid of the stuff.
+Instead, I&apos;m going to
+move these things up to the top of the page, cut them from here, and stick them in the head, but again, you have to add the defer attribute here, like that.
 Then for this script here, I&apos;m just going to link to